yctomwang/yctomwang/README.md

 - 👋 Hi, I’m @yctomwang or Thomas a recent new grad from UQ software engineering ;)
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding , and sometimes i make videos and data strcuture and algs,
+- ✨ follow my journey on youtube:https://www.youtube.com/channel/UC78dCUCaoYR_1MSppvCyFhg

 <!---